World Meteorological Organization

 FOSS sustainability and risk management

-• Bus / retirement factor: Over-reliance on a single, or small team, for critical software.
+• Key person dependency (bus factor): Over-reliance on a single, or small team, for critical software.
 When supporting FOSS development and adoption, the WMO should encourage a broad contributor base, shared governance, and pooling of resources for the support and development of critical software.

-• Security vulnerabilities: Software components must be subject to regular security reviews, with clear disclosure and patching policies.
+• Security vulnerabilities: Software components must be subject to regular security reviews, including vulnerability testing, with clear disclosure and patching policies.
 Adequate resources must be in place to ensure any identified vulnerabilities are addressed in a timely fashion.

 • Dependency risk: Software often depends on a chain of upstream libraries and components.
 Understanding and monitoring these dependencies is essential for assessing overall project health.
 This includes changes to upstream licensing conditions.

-• Funding and institutional support: Whilst FOSS may be free of licensing costs there are still costs associated with the development, maintenance, and operation of FOSS software.
+• Funding and institutional support: Whilst FOSS may be free of licensing costs there are still costs associated with the development, maintenance, implementation and operation of FOSS software.
 These costs are often hidden or neglected but should be taken into account.
+Capacity development costs — including staff training, upskilling, and the ongoing effort required to build and retain the expertise needed to evaluate, deploy and maintain FOSS — represent a significant and frequently underestimated component of these costs, particularly for Members with limited technical resources.

 The WMO has a role in supporting FOSS initiatives and managing risks by promoting and supporting investment in the development and maintenance of FOSS software and in community management.
 This support may be realized through sources such as the WMO Voluntary Cooperation Programme (VCP), extra-budgetary resources and projects, and through broader stakeholder and donor engagement.